deptagency/algomart/docs/deploy/01-gcp-project-setup/README.md

 GCP project to houes all of the Terraform-managed resources for the storefront.

-The primary reason that the storefront relies on having its own dedicated project is that it relies on Firebase for authentication, which must be configured at the project-level (as GCP does not allow multiple Firebase instances in the same project).

 ## Table of Contents

 1. [Create the project](#1-create-the-project)